 The legislative intent behind the introduction of MAT back in 1987 ways to make it applicable to companies who, because they availed of benefits and tax incentives, did not pay significant income tax although they had high book profits.
 Moreover, MAT was only intended to be applied to Indian companies that maintained their books and records in India.
 There was never any intention to make this provision applicable to foreign companies.
 In any event, this intent of the legislature has not been captured specifically in the IT Act.

 Given the outcry, the chairperson of the Central Board of Direct Taxes stepped in and stated that FIIs and FPIs who are domiciled in countries that have signed double taxation avoidance treaties with India (like Singapore and Mauritius) will be exempt from MAT.
 This statement, although not documented in the form of a circular or notification, does come as a big relief to investors.

 But the question is, what if the ITA go into the substance over form issue in respect of funds investing through Mauritius and disregard their Mauritius residence status!
-Or, what happens to non-resident entities like companies, private equity funds and venture capital funds who have invested in India on a long term basis through non-treaty protected countries?
+Or, what happens to non-resident entities like companies, private equity funds and venture capital funds who have invested in India on a long-term basis through non-treaty protected countries?

 The need of the hour is clarity at a conceptual level on the applicability of MAT to foreign companies having no place of business in India.
-Generally speaking, non-residents are taxed on incomes such as royalty, fees for technical services, interest, dividend, commission, etc., on a gross basis.
-The attempt of the ITA to levy MAT on them is not only contrary to the aforesaid taxation policy, but can also be counter-productive to India’s growth.
+Generally speaking, non-residents are taxed on incomes such as royalty, fees for technical services, interest, dividends, commission, etc., on a gross basis.
+The attempt of the ITA to levy MAT on them is not only contrary to the aforesaid taxation policy but can also be counter-productive to India’s growth.